tensorflow/minigo/cc/README.md

 ## Cloud TPU

 Minigo supports running inference on Cloud TPU.
+Build `//cc:main` with `--define=tpu=1` and run with `--engine=tpu`.

 To freeze a model into a GraphDef proto that can be run on Cloud TPU, use `freeze_graph.py`:

 ```
 BOARD_SIZE=19 python freeze_graph.py \